Vision: A society where all women have the opportunities to live fulfilling lives.

 In 2018, we created WIND after meeting men and women who were trying to make new lives for themselves following interaction with the criminal justice system.
-In 2019, we kicked off our curriculum at a recovery home in Chicago.
+In 2019, we kicked off our curriculum at a recovery home in Chicago, and in January 2020, WIND received its 501(C)3 nonprofit status.
 When COVID struck, WIND pivoted to a virtual format for its sessions, altering the entirety of its curriculum to meet the needs of our participants in a Zoom format.

 WIND focuses on women because there are far fewer resources devoted to them, even as female incarceration has skyrocketed relative to that of men.

 Women have a unique power to impact their children.
 When you invest in women’s health and empowerment, your investment has a ripple effect, helping families, communities, and countries achieve long-lasting benefits.

 Almost 80% of the women jailed each year are mothers.* We’re inflicting profound damage not only on them, but their children as well.

 – Wendy Sawyer, Research Director, Prison Policy Initiative

 * Federal Bureau of Investigation, Crime in the United States, 2016